Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 - The drop after the early 2010s is not a real decline in meteorite falls; it reflects delays in laboratory classification, publication lag in the Meteoritical Bulletin, and reduced field expeditions in key collection regions like Antarctica.

 ## Question #3: Which classes of meteorites are the most common?
 Which types of meteorites are the heaviest?
 Are heavier or lighter meteorites more common?

+Importance of this question:

+- Scientific: Comparing frequency and mass helps us understand solar system evolution and the origin of different classes of meteorites.
+Large iron meteorites land in one piece and are easier to identify, whereas more fragile types break up upon their fall and leave many small pieces.
+Comparing mass and frequency helps to reduce survival bias when comparing the rarity of meteorites.
+- Cultural: Meteorites are used in museums and STEM programs.
+Large iron meteorites, though rare, tend to be the ones displayed in public spaces, shaping public perception of what meteorites look like.

+How this question ties in to the data set:

+- Each meteorite has an attribute called “mass (g)” which stores its size.
+- Each meteorite has an attribute called “recclass” which is the class of the meteorite.
+- This data can be used to create tables in Tableau to compare class abundance and mass.

 The visualizations created for this data are included in the following links because the number of different classes creates too many rows to be able to include these visualizations as screenshots.

 [Table: Class Frequency](https://drive.google.com/file/d/1FDUKMRemxaiy9LFgGT54xDAULE8KMA4l/view?usp=sharing)